mpg-age-bioinformatics/jawm/README.md

 jawm simple.py
 ```

-## Developing your firt jawm workfow
+## Developing your first jawm workfow

 You can develop your first jawm workflow by:
 ```